 B. Consistent with the City's Transit Master Plan, improving transit reliability and travel time in the 2.5 mile corridor including the Montlake Bridge is a high priority.
-The technical report, however, does not suggest that a second Montlake bridge would significantly improve conditions for transit or be a cost-effective means of making such improvements.
+It appears that a second Montlake Bridge would have little impact in addressing current adverse transit operating conditions in the corridor, but that other potential transit projects in the corridor (such as queue jumps and dedicated bus lanes) may improve conditions and be more cost effective than constructing a second Montlake Bridge.
+The technical report, however, does not suggest that a second Montlake bridge would significantly improve conditions for transit or be a cost effective means of making such improvements.
 The City requests that SDOT work with King County Metro and WSDOT to identify and implement other improvements in the corridor and monitor the effects of these improvements.
 The City recommends that the State consider funding these transit improvements in the corridor as soon as is practical.